IABTechLab/fideslang/mkdocs/docs/index.md

 Learn more about [Data Qualifiers in the taxonomy reference now](data_qualifiers.md).

-### Extensibility & Interopability
+### Extensibility and Interoperability
-The taxonomy is designed to support common privacy compliance regulations and standards out of the box, these include GDPR, CCPA, LGPD and ISO 19944.
+The taxonomy is designed to support common privacy compliance regulations `and standards out of the box, these include GDPR, CCPA, LGPD and ISO 19944.

 You can extend the taxonomy to support your system needs.
-If you do this, we recommend extending from the existing class structures to ensure interopability inside and outside your organization.
+If you do this, we recommend extending from the existing class structures to ensure interoperability inside and outside your organization.

 If you have suggestions for missing classifications or concepts, please submit them for addition.